rdnajac/vim-plugin-skeleton/README.md

-# vim-plugin-skeleton
+# vim-lol

-This projects serves as a template to create new vim plugins
+This projects serves as a template to create new vim plugins and test out vim features in a sandboxed environment.

 ## Top-level structure

 - plugin: Main directory.
 A plugin can be just one file living in this directory
 - autoload: If the plugin is big, you can put most of the functions here and they will be loaded only when they are used.
 This speeds up vim startup time.
 - ftdetect: vimscript code to detect the filetype (if your plugin has to deal with new filetypes)
 - ftplugin: code that is tied to a specific filetype
 - syntax: Vim syntax files